FabianDean/Web-Scrapers/README.md

 # Web-Scrapers
- A collection of different web scrapers for specific tasks.
+ A collection of web scrapers for different tasks witten in Javascript.